 Day 26: Dark - Microraptor.
 Drawn in about 90 minutes.

 Microraptor was a small, four-winged dromaeosaur from Early Cretaceous China known from over 300 specimens, some of which preserve lots of soft tissue, including feathers.
 Melanosome (color-determining organelle) studies on the feathers have shown that Microraptor was iridescent black like a crow or grackle, and was thus probably diurnal (since iridescence isn’t useful at night).

 Did it fly, or just glide?
 (Probably flew.)
-Did it look like an X-wing or a biplane while doing so?
+Did it look like an X-wing or a kite while doing so?
+(Probably started a flight out like a kite, but transitioned to X-wing as it glided.)
 Did it live in trees?
 (Probably not.)
 Why do some specimens have two long tail feathers and others don’t?
 A lot of research is going into these questions (a lot of research can be done given the ridiculous number of specimens available) but we don’t have super-confident answers yet.
 As time goes on and more people attack the Microraptor specimens, we’ll probably learn a lot more about this animal’s lifestyle!